MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 > Some features have configuration requirements, such as preference variables, that must be set to
 > get the desired results from the feature.

-When an experimental feature is discontinued, that feature is no longer available in the PowerShell.
+When an experimental feature is _discontinued_, that feature is no longer available in the PowerShell.
 For example, the `PSNativePSPathResolution` feature was discontinued in PowerShell 7.3.

 ## Available features